 Debbie: Workboxes were a lifesaver for us.
 The kids loved having their own boxes for their work and knowing they could go from one to the next independently… after we did a few subjects together in the morning.
 I highly recommend them.

-Genius Idea #7 – Start the Day with the Bible & Prayer
+Genius Idea #7 – Start the Day with the Prayer and Exercise

 Genius Idea #8 – Dry Erase To-Do Lists